Tuesday, January 3, 2023

 Since this blog puts the last post on top, I have decided to make the last post a welcome and an index.

 Welcome to this blog about Our Lady of Consolation.
-In 2022 I learned a lot about Our Lady of Consolation.
-Some of what I learned was put into this blog.
-It took 48 posts to tell the story.
-The story is best told in sequence.
 Below is an index so that the posts can be found and read in order.
 However, feel free to read whatever individual posts interest you and in whatever order you like.
 Thank you for stopping by this blog.
 May God bless you.
 Praise be to our Lord Jesus Christ.
 Our Lady of Consolation ora pro nobis.

 Our Lady of Consolation Blog